mychan24/restinginpca/notes/JustificationOfSteps.md

 	+ How--

-		For the rectangular matrix of each subject (the rows correspond to the sessions whereas the columns correspond to the edges), each row is centered to have a mean of 0.
+		In the rectangular matrix of each subject (the rows correspond to the sessions whereas the columns correspond to the edges), each row is centered to have a mean of 0.
 This row-centered rectangular matrix of all subjects are then concatenated along the columns to generate the grand data table for the SVD.

 	+ Why _not_--